 Brood cells patterns vary depending on the type of bee that is maturing underneath.
 For instance, a worker bee brood cell is completely flat and in line with the rest of the comb cells.
-They are yellow capped cells usually occupying middle to the bottom of any comb.
-Worker cells with light yellow appearance mean these have recently been laid by the queen bee.
-Drone and queen cells on the other hand are raised and protrude from the comb surface unlike the rest of the cells.
+They are yellow-capped cells usually occupying the middle to the bottom of any comb.
+Worker cells with a light yellow appearance mean these have recently been laid by the queen bee.
+Drone and queen cells on the other hand are raised and protrude from the comb surface, unlike the rest of the cells.
 They are much bigger and appear to bulge from the comb surface.

 Identifying Healthy Brood Patterns

 The brood combs comprise a patch of cells that are circular and highly dense.
 This will mainly house eggs, larvae, or capped brood.
 All these will depend on how long the queen bee has been active within the frame area.
 Any abnormal pattern of the brood will mean something is wrong either with the queen or the larvae.

 Some of the signs to look out for in a healthy brood include: